simondh/M58WebServicesAssignment1/readMe.txt

 build.sh does:
   1 kill existing webchatserver process (if any)
-  2 javac WebChatPublisher
-  3 javac all java files in webchatserver
+  2 javac all java files in webchatserver
-  4 runs the server as a detached process
+  3 runs the server as a detached process
-  5 Waits for it to start
+  4 Waits for it to start
-  6 runs wsimport to gernerate classes from the WSDL
+  5 runs wsimport to generate classes from the WSDL
-  7 Builds the client java
+  6 Builds the client java